HenrikJoreteg/redux-bundler/README.md

 If an action contains `STARTED` it increments, if it contains `FINISHED` or `FAILED` it decrements.
 It adds a single selector to the store called `selectAsyncActive`.
 This is intended to be used to display a global loading indicator in the app.
 You may have seen these implemented as a thin colored bar across the top of the UI.

-### `createCachingBundle(cachingFunction)` a configurable bundle for setting up local caching of data
+### `createCachingBundle(cachingFunction)`

+Adds support for local caching of bundle data to the app.
+Other bundle can declare caching when this has been added to the app.

 This bundle takes a single required option: a function to use to persist data.
 The function has to take two arguments: the key and the value.
 The previously mentioned [example app](https://github.com/HenrikJoreteg/redux-bundler-example/blob/master/src/bundles/index.js) shows how to do this using [money-clip](https://github.com/HenrikJoreteg/money-clip).

 Once the caching bundle has been added, other bundles can indicate that their contents should be persisted by exporting a `persistActions` array of action types.
-Any time one of those action types occur, the contents of that bunble's reducer will be persisted lazily.
+Any time one of those action types occur, the contents of that bundle's reducer will be persisted lazily.
 Again, see the example app for usage.

-## How to use
+### `createAsyncResourceBundle(optionsObject)`

+Returns a pre-configured bundle for fetching a remote resource (like some data from an API) and provides a high-level abstraction for declaring when this data should be considered stale, what conditions should cause it to fetch, and when it should expire, etc.

+This bundle requires `appTimeBundle` and `onlineBundle` to be added as well (order doesn't matter) as long as both are included.

+Options:

+* `name` (required): name of reducer.
+Also used in action creator names and selector names.
+For example if the name is `users` you'll end up with a selector named: `selectUsers()`.
+* `getPromise` (required): A function that should return a Promise that gets the data.
+If this throws, it will automatically be retried.
+If you want to consider it a permanent error that should not be retried throw an error object with a `error.permanent = true` property. **note:** this function will be called with the same arguments as you get when writing a thunk action creator: `({dispatch, getState, store, ...extraArgs }) => {}`
+* `actionBaseType` (optional): This is used to build action types.
+So if you pass `USERS`, it will use action types like `USERS_FETCH_STARTED` and `USERS_EXPIRED`.
+Default: `name.toUpperCase()`.
+* `staleAfter` (optional): Length of time in milliseconds after which the data should be considered stale and needing to be re-fetched.
+Default: 15 minutes.
+* `retryAfter` (optional): Length of time in milliseconds after which a failed fetch should be re-tried after the last failure.
+Default: 1 minute.
+* `expireAfter` (optional): Length of time in milliseconds after which data should be automatically purged because it is expired.
+Default: `Infinity`.
+* `checkIfOnline` (optional): Whether or not to stop fetching if we know we're offline.
+This is imperfect because it's listens for the global `offline` and `online` events from the browser which are good for things like airplane mode, but not for "lie-fi" situations.
+Default: `true`
+* `persist` (optional): Whether or not to include the `persistActions` required to cache this reducers content.
+Simply setting this to `true` doesn't mean it will be cached.
+You still have to make sure caching is setup using `createCachingBundle()` and a persistance mechanism [like money-clip](https://github.com/HenrikJoreteg/money-clip).
+Default `true`

+Action creators:

+Names are built dynamically using the `name` of the bundle with first letter upper-cased:

+* `doFetch{{Name}}`: what is used internally to trigger fetches, but you can trigger it manually too.
+* `doMark{{Name}}AsOutdated`: used to forcibly mark contents as stale, which will not clear anything, but will cause it to be re-fetched as if it's too old.
+* `doClear{{Name}}`: clears and resets the reducer to initial state.
+* `doExpire{{Name}}`: should mostly likely not be used directly, but it used internally when items expire.
+This is a bit like `doClear{{Name}}` except it does not clear errors and explicitly denotes that the contents are expired.
+So, if an app is offline and the content was wiped because it expired, your UI can show a relevant message.

+Selectors:

+* `select{{Name}}Raw`: get entire contents of reducer.
+* `select{{Name}}`: get `data` portion of reducer (or `null`).
+* `select{{Name}}IsStale`: Boolean.
+Is data stale?
+* `select{{Name}}IsExpired`: Boolean.
+Is it expired?
+* `select{{Name}}LastError`: Timestamp in milliseconds of last error or `null`
+* `select{{Name}}IsWaitingToRetry`: Boolean.
+If there was an error and it's in the period where it's waiting to retry.
+* `select{{Name}}IsLoading`: Boolean.
+Is it currently trying to fetch.
+* `select{{Name}}FailedPermanently`: Boolean.
+Was a `error.permanent = true` error thrown? (if so, it will stop trying to fetch).
+* `select{{Name}}ShouldUpdate`: Boolean.
+Based on last successful fetch, errors, loading state, should the content be updated?

 ## Changelog